benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

     // every time it is called.
   }

-  /**
-   * Streams the script from file.
-   * @returns entire script as a String.
-   */
   private static String convertStreamToString(InputStreamReader is) {
     java.util.Scanner s = new java.util.Scanner(is).useDelimiter("\\A");
     return s.hasNext() ? s.next() : "";
   }

-  /**
-   * Retrieves the script and stores it as a String for further use.
-   * @param scriptPath the script itself or the location of the script.
-   */
   private void setScript(String scriptPath) {
     if(scriptPath != null) {
       try {